IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

-* Captured Packet Length (32 bits): an unsigned value that indicates the number of octets captured from the packet (i.e. the length of the Packet Data field).
-It will be the minimum value among the Original Packet Length and the snapshot length for the interface (SnapLen, defined in {{format_idb}}).
+* Captured Packet Length (32 bits): an unsigned value that indicates the number of octets captured from the packet (i.e., the length of the Packet Data field).
+It will be the minimum value among the Original Packet Length and the snapshot length for the interface (SnapLen, defined in
+  {{format_idb}}).
 The value of this field does not include the padding octets added at the end of the Packet Data field to align the Packet Data field to a 32-bit boundary.

-* Original Packet Length (32 bits): an unsigned value that indicates the actual length of the packet when it was transmitted on the network.
-It can be different from the Captured Packet Length if the packet has been truncated by the capture process; it SHOULD NOT be less than the Captured Packet Length.
+* Original Packet Length (32 bits): an unsigned value that indicates the number of octets of packet data that would have been provided had the packet not been truncated to the snapshot length for the interface or to a length limit imposed by the capture mechanism.
+If no truncation was done, it will be the same as the Captured Packet Length, but it will be different from the Captured Packet Length if the packet has been truncated by the capture process.
+It SHOULD NOT be less than the Captured Packet Length.

   A pcapng file writer MAY write an Original Packet Length that is less than the Captured Packet Length if both the Captured Packet Length and